I’m thrilled you have decided to get money wise with me.

 It’s about building a community of people who want to change their mindset about money and be surrounded by a tribe who light the FIRE in them.
 By FIRE I mean joining a group of people that have decided working in the rat race till their mid-sixties is something that just won’t’ do and they want to join the club of people achieving Financial Independence Retire Early.

-Each quarter I will share with you my net worth, cash flow position and monthly goals.
 I have set the ambitious goal of retiring from having to do any work in the corporate world by the year 2025.
 The best thing money can buy is time and retiring at this age will mean my two girls will still be young and we can make the most of our time together.

 If there is anything I have learnt it is that you can always make more money but time on the other hand is scarce.
 My goal is to pay off the debt on our current loans and this will allow us to have enough passive income from the rental returns to completely replace my corporate wage.